1 city, 1 voting place: Kentucky braces for lines in primary

 For voters unable to get an absentee ballot, “you are forced to now stand in line in the one polling location in the middle of a pandemic,” McGrath said.
 “If you’re 82 years old, are you going to do that?”

 In Lexington, the state’s second-largest city, the voting location is at the University of Kentucky’s football stadium.
-Large venues like the fairgrounds in Louisville and the football stadium in Lexington were chosen to enable social distancing.

-Louisville Metro Council member Barbara Sexton Smith said she’s worried about the prospect of long lines at the fairgrounds, which she said would represent “voter suppression.”
+Louisville Metro Council member Barbara Sexton Smith said she’s worried about the prospect of long lines at the fairgrounds.

 “In a 21st-century America, it’s a shame that we are making people go to such great, dangerous lengths, with the COVID pandemic, just to exercise their right to vote,” she said.